top of page

 3. Improve BMI

 Many sources suggest that living a plant-based lifestyle equals a lower BMI and surely you've noticed by now all the noise on social media about certain "diets" or "cleanses" to reduce your waistline.
-We know that extreme diets and/or fad diets do not typically last long-term (sad, but true).
-Since going plant-based is definitely a lifestyle, not a diet, therefore, it is likely to be more sustainable.
+We know that extreme diets and/or fad diets do not typically last long-term.
+Since going plant-based is definitely a lifestyle, not a diet, therefore, it is more sustainable.

 4. Improve Fitness